acs-dcn/MCC/README.md

 |__mtcp/			User-level stack
 |__scripts/			Scripts used for deployment
 |__src/				Source files
+|__lib/				Static-Link libraries
 |__tests/			Testing examples
 ```

 **Introduction to apps**

-+ mcc_client: an app used for simulating massive concurrent tcp connections in IoT scenerio.
++ mcc_client: Application used for simulating massive concurrent tcp connections in IoT scenerio.
 + http_loader: an HTTP benchmarking tool like wrk.
++ wan_loader: Application used for generating Web workload.

 ### Installation